MYKatz/SchoolElo/README.md

 ##How does it work?

-SchoolElo uses the [elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to produce its college ranking list.
+SchoolElo uses the [elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to produce these rankings.
+When you click on the 'new match' button above,

 ##How did you decide which schools to include?